samblouir/birdie/README.md

   This all-in-one pipeline easily adds an automated curriculum with multi-objective training, including **autoencoding**, **deshuffling**, **infilling**, **copying**, etc. all with customizable parameters.

 - **Character-level noising functions**
-   By default, Birdie's noise functions work on the character-level for text.
-Long inputs are automatically sliced into suitable chunks to fit into your desired maximum sequence length.
+   By default, Birdie's deshuffling function works at the character-level for text.

 - **Reward-Driven Curriculum**
   Birdie uses a Transformer reward model to adaptively select objectives, optimizing training based on sub-loss improvements, historical objective mixture rates, and any other factors.

 - **Efficient Data Pipeline**
   Integrates multi-worker processing and **sequence packing** to reduce wasted compute, boosting effective tokens per second throughput during training.
+Long inputs are automatically sliced into chunks to fit into your desired maximum sequence length across batches.

 - **Huggingface Accelerate Support**
    Birdie is compatible with Huggingface's Accelerate library, allowing for easy scaling to multiple GPUs or TPUs.
 Birdie currently supports model parallel setups for the dataloader.
 JAX compatibility to be added soon.